Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Initialization Based on RKLD

 Accuracy of the initial estimates provided by spectral methods is known to facilitate the exact recovery guarantees for non-convex iterative approaches\cite{yonel2020deterministic,candes2015phase,netrapalli2013phase,chen2017solving}, under the Gaussian model and coded diffraction patterns.
 The classical spectral method involves setting the leading eigenvector of the following empirical scatter matrix:

 which is coupled with a norm estimate of the signal to initialize the algorithm.

 In our work, we obtain an initial estimate of the unknown signal using the spectral estimation framework that we have recently introduced in \cite{yonel2020spectral}.
-In \cite{yonel2020spectral}, we consider the classical formulation of the spectral method as an approximate minimization of the $\ell_2$-loss function, which is pursued with correlation in the range of the lifted forward model.
+In \cite{yonel2020spectral}, we consider the classical formulation of the spectral method as an approximate minimization of the $\ell_2$-loss function, which is equivalent to maximizing the correlation between the lifted model and the spectral matrix, $\mathbf{Y}$.
 The accuracy of the spectral methods are interpreted under a certain restricted isometry-type property related to the sufficient conditions of the WF-based exact phase retrieval algorithm\cite{yonel2020deterministic}.
 This observation is then generalized to Bregman divergences, yielding the sample processing functions $h$ that can be obtained by solving the following optimization problems:

 Here, $P1$ represents the approximate minimization of the Bregman divergence over $\q = | \langle \a_m , \v \rangle|^2$, where $\v$ is the spectral search variable.
 This approximation is facilitated by a sample processing function, $h$, which is designed to introduce minimal distortion to the original objective using the Bregman representation property \cite{banerjee2005optimality}, denoted by $\hat{\q}$.
 Hence, $P2$ represents an alternative to \eqref{eq:spectral}, such that the Bregman divergence minimization is approximated by a tractable spectral method.
 The two problems are complementary in the sense that the maximization in $P2$ sufficiently approximates the minimization of the loss in $P1$ through the derivation of $h$.